iosgliath/DTSVM_IDS/README.md

 # DTSVM_concept
-This repo is an implementation of DTSVM classifier.
-It builds a decision tree containing binary SVM classifiers at each inner node, with a genetic algorithm to node segmentation.
+Intrusion Detection System using DTSVM classifier.\n Builds a decision tree containing binary SVM classifiers at each inner node, with a genetic algorithm to optimise node segmentation.